purplewhale686868/-live-auction-mern-server/README.md

 ### Bidding on Other Auctions

 Another important feature of the website is the ability to bid on other auctions.
-Users can search the website for auctions that interest them and place their bids.
+Users can like auctions that interest them and place their bids.
 The website uses a secure bidding system to ensure that all bids are recorded accurately and fairly.

 ### Secure Payment with Stripe